 Enhanced security through quantum-resistant cryptography

-As quantum computers get better, they could the security systems we use now to keep crypto safe.
+As quantum computers get better, they could break the security systems we use now to keep crypto safe.
 To fix this, the average cryptocurrency exchange or other crypto platforms will probably start using new, tougher security methods that quantum computers can’t crack.

 Similar to all websites employing HTTPS encryption, such as those used for online banking, blockchain technologies will need an upgrade to quantum-resistant encryption algorithms.